learn-co-students/review-map-state-to-props-readme-online-web-sp-000/README.md

 ## Get situated with the codebase changes

-Now, we made some changes to the codebase, mainly to help this walkthrough a little easier to digest.
+Now, we made some changes to the codebase, mainly to help this walkthrough be a little easier to digest.
 If you open up the file `shoppingListItemReducer` the first thing you'll see is that we added a new branch to our case statement.
-Our reducer now responds to the action types 'GET_COUNT_OF_ITEMS', and 'GET_COUNT_OF_USERS'.
+Our reducer now responds to the action types 'GET_COUNT_OF_ITEMS' and 'GET_COUNT_OF_USERS'.
 We did this to make our state slightly more complex.
 You'll notice at the top of our __shoppingListItemReducer__ that we added a new key to our initial state called users, and populated it with an initial string